 I am a writer.
 I was once a daily newspaper reporter.
 During the 1990s dot-com boom I worked in technology public relations and marketing, and also ran my own small consulting shop.
 Recently, I was co-chair at the Writers’ Room of Boston, where I still work a few days every week.
 Recently, I’ve been the co-host of Tell-All, Boston’s newest literary reading series celebrating creative nonfiction.

-My current project, STUFFED: All the Things I Ate and Why, is one man’s story of 20 years of life and almost death with binge eating disorder.
+My current project, STUFFED: The Things Men Eat, is one man’s story of 20 years of life and almost death with binge eating disorder.
 A literary memoir exploring life as both a large man struggling with food addiction, and as a sickly thin man ‘eating’ from a feeding tube after weight loss surgery nearly killed me, STUFFED probes intersections of masculinity, love, addiction, and abuse.
 It is a journey through burger joints, diet workshops and therapy chairs, told from a male perspective in a world where we’re conditioned to believe that eating disorders are a uniquely female and exclusively thin phenomenon.
 This, despite the fact that BED is the most common eating disorder, and the only eating disorder affecting men and women almost equally.
 Too often, men do not have the language, the emotional support, or the courage to speak of their struggle.